OlimilO1402/LwO_MouseCursor/README.md

 VB can of course deal with classes that implement the IUnknown interface only, the so called lightweight objects.
 This repo is a small example for explaining how to build a lightweight object, and how to use and run it in VB.
-As an example the object created here will
+As a little example the project will manage different mouse cursors.
+The code runs in VBC,VB6/VBA6 VBA7 x86, x64.
 The lightweight object technic was first published by Matthew Curland in 1999
 Have a look at the book: